-- 10.27 National government policy, as stated in Planning Policy Guidance Note 13, has made it clear that parking policies should be used as part of a range of measures to promote sustainable transport and reduce reliance on the private car, stating that Local Authorities should not apply minimum parking standards to development.
-However, the Council have always been concerned that limiting parking at the origin of trips, i.e. homes, may lead to excessive on-street parking, to the detriment of highway safety and efficiency.
+- 10.28 National government policy, as stated in Planning Policy Guidance Note 13, has made it clear that parking policies should be used as part of a range of measures to promote sustainable transport and reduce reliance on the private car.
+It did state that Local Authorities should not apply minimum parking standards to development, but the requirement to set maximum parking standards was deleted in amendments to Planning Policy Guidance Note 13 in January 2011.
+The Council have always been concerned that limiting parking at the origin of trips, i.e. homes, may lead to excessive on-street parking, to the detriment of highway safety and efficiency.
 As such the Council have sought to maintain minimum standards in certain cases.
 Planning Policy Statement 3 indicates that local circumstances should be taken into account when setting standards, and that proposed development should take a design led approach to the provision of car paring space.
-This will enable the provision of car parking spaces that are "well integrated with a high quality public realm and streets that are pedestrian, cycle and vehicle friendly." - 10.28 Our current parking standards are set out in Supplementary Planning Document 5 Vehicle Parking Standards.
-This seeks to limit the level of parking at trip destinations and residential development in certain circumstances, whilst applying minimum parking standards to residential schemes within other situations. - 10.29 The Council believe that limiting parking provision at trip destinations can have a positive impact on sustainability and reduce congestion.
+This will enable the provision of car parking spaces that are "well integrated with a high quality public realm and streets that are pedestrian, cycle and vehicle friendly." - 10.29 Our current parking standards are set out in Parking Standards Design and Good Practice Supplementary Planning Document (Adopted December 2010).
+These standards are based on evidence developed by Essex County Council in conjunction with the Essex Planning Officers Association. - 10.30 The Council believe that limiting parking provision at trip destinations can have a positive impact on sustainability and reduce congestion.
 However, the Council also believe that limiting car parking for residential development has little impact on the number of cars people use, and has predominantly negative effects.
 In such cases, a minimum standard is appropriate, although residential development within town centre locations or within close proximity to one of the District's train stations may be exempted from such requirements.

-10.30 Essex County Council in conjunction with the Essex Planning Officers Association is currently undertaking a comprehensive review of car parking standards and initial conclusions are that a move to minimum standards at trip origins (residential planning) and maximum standards for trip destinations is appropriate acknowledging the fact that limited parking availability at trip origins does not necessarily discourage car ownership and can push vehicle parking onto the adjacent public highway, diminishing streetscape and potentially obstructing emergency and passenger transport vehicles.
+10.31 Essex County Council in conjunction with the Essex Planning Officers Association concluded in its comprehensive review of car parking standards that a move to minimum standards at trip origins (residential planning) and maximum standards for trip destinations is appropriate, acknowledging the fact that limited parking availability at trip origins does not necessarily discourage car ownership and can push vehicle parking onto the adjacent public highway, diminishing streetscape and potentially obstructing emergency and passenger transport vehicles.